 Although this may be true for regular and “rigid” reverse trikes, the newest leaning reverse trikes come with tilting front wheels.
 This means they can lean into the corners just like any 2-wheel motorcycle!

 Trikes are always a sensitive topic among riders.
-This is because a small group of bikers hate trikes for ridiculous reasons.
+This is because a small group of bikers dislike trikes for ridiculous reasons.
 They consider trikes to be “learning bikes” and they say a real rider can only choose a 2-wheeled motorcycle.
 These people have the right to think what they want, even if they are wrong!

 There is no question that trikes are not for everyone.
 But for older people, bigger guys, or riders with disabilities trikes can help them continue to enjoy riding!